HEP-FCC/fcc-tutorials/full-detector-simulations/FCCeeCaloPhotonPi0Discrimination/FCCeeCaloPhotonPi0Discrimination.md

 :::

 ## Installation of FCCAnalyses
 For this tutorial we will need to develop some code inside FCCAnalyses, thus we need to install it locally.
+If not already done, you need to clone and install it.
 Go inside the area that you have setup for the tutorials and get the FCCAnalyses code:

 ```shell